dmitrykuzmenkov/linux-bintools/README.md

 Usage: git-branch-squash [branch]
 branch - branch that was used to create current branch to determine commits to squash.
 Default: master

+## git-tag-date
+Show all tags for current branch with its creation date
+Usage: git-tag-date

 ## swap-usage
 Show top proccesses and amount of swap they use.
 Usage: swap-usage